Alexandra Skoglund

 Louise Sophie Alexandra Skoglund (1862–1938) was a Swedish suffragette, women's rights activist and politician.

-Life

 Skoglund was born 22 October 1862 in Stockholm, Sweden.
 Skoglund graduated from Högre lärarinneseminariet in 1883.
 She was a teacher at the Åhlinska skolan in 1912–1933.

 In 1902–1903, she was one of the founders of the National Association for Women's Suffrage.
 After the Country Association for Women's Suffrage had abandoned its political neutrality in 1911, when the conservative Moderate Party was the only party left opposed to women suffrage, Alexandra Skoglund was one of the right wing suffragists to create the Moderate Association for Women's Suffrage.
-She was the chairperson in the women's group of the Moderate Party in 1920–1938.
+She was the chairperson in the Moderate women of the Moderate Party in 1920–1938.

 Skoglund died 12 February 1938 in Stockholm.